Teaching Discussion Sections: Additional Resources

 Johnson, D., R. Johnson, and K. Smith (1991).
 Cooperative Learning: Increasing College Faculty Instructional Productivity.
 ASHE-ERIC Higher Education Report, No. 4.

-Meyers, C. & T. Jones (1993).
+Meyers, C. and T. Jones (1993).
 Promoting Active Learning: Strategies for the College Classroom.
 San Francisco: Jossey-Bass.

 Millis, B. and P. Cottell (1998).
 Cooperative Learning for Higher Education Faculty.
 Oryx Press.